 8.1 AVCO Valves can be refurbished if the need arises and complete maintenance kits are available or individual components purchased as required.
-A maintenance kit consists of thrust washer, packing washers, disc spring washers, seats and body seals in quantities relevant to the specified valve size.
+A maintenance kit consists of thrust washer, packing washers, seats and body seals in quantities relevant to the specified valve size.